CarlosLanderas/aspnetcore-healthchecks-with-kubernetes-sample/README.md

-# AspNetCore-HealthChecks-Sample
+# Asp.Net Core 2.2 HealthChecks with Kubernetes sample code

-Code sample for SNDCast.nl 127 WebCast
+This is the source code I wrote live on SNDCast.nl 127 Webcast.

-Web cast video link:
+You can find the web cast video on the link below:

 https://www.youtube.com/watch?v=kzRKGCmGbqo